CBI raids Sports Authority of India office in New Delhi

 CBI raids Sports Authority of India office in New Delhi, 4 arrested

-New Delhi, Jan 17: Central Bureau of Investigation conducts a raid at the official premises of Sports Authority of India (SAI) in New Delhi.
+New Delhi, Jan 17: Central Bureau of Investigation conducted a raid at the official premises of Sports Authority of India (SAI) and arrested four officials in New Delhi.

 News agency ANI quoting sources reported that two months ago bribes were being accepted by some people in the organisation.
 CBI was asked to investigate the matter.